Push primer in-app messages

 - The push prompt can be displayed only once per install, enforced by the operating system.

-- The prompt will not display if the app’s push setting is explicitly on or off, it will only display for users with provisional authorization.
+- The prompt doesn’t display if the app’s push setting is explicitly on or off.
+It only displays for users with provisional authorization.

-- App’s push setting is on: Braze will not show the in-app message, as the user has already opted-in.
+- App’s push setting is on: Braze doesn’t show the in-app message, as the user has already opted-in.

-- App’s push setting is off: You’ll need to redirect the user to your app’s push notification settings within the device settings.
+- App’s push setting is off: You need to redirect the user to your app’s push notification settings within the device settings.

 Manual code removal

-Your development team should review your implementation of push notifications for your app or site and manually remove any code that would request push permission.
-For example, you would remove references to the following code:
+Your development team should review your implementation of push notifications for your app or site and manually remove any code that requests push permission.
+For example, remove references to the following code:

 1